cal-data-eng/fa25/syllabus.md

 There are two 80-minute lectures per week, **{{page.lec_info}}**.
 You can attend in-person or online, or watch the recording.
 The class [schedule][schedule] will contain links to video recordings posted within 24 hours after the corresponding class.

-**Lecture check-ins**: Every lecture (starting the 3rd lecture, **1/28**, onwards) will have a short series of questions to help check your understanding of the material.
-You will have one week to complete each check-in; no late submissions will be accepted.
-Each check-in is worth 1 point and is graded on completeness as follows:
-  * Synchronous (during lecture) complete at least one question.
-  * Asynchronous (after lecture, within 1 week) complete all questions.

-  In both cases, navigate to [slido.com](https://www.slido.com/)

 ### Discussion

-This course also includes one weekly 50-minute discussion section held on Thursdays and Fridays.
+This course also includes one weekly 50-minute discussion section held on TBD.
 This section will help you synthesize materials via worksheets and activities and is good practice for the final exam.
 Handouts wil be posted on the class [Schedule][schedule].
 Section attendance is not required, but you are strongly encouraged to practice the material on your own time.
 Discussion begins with the first week of classes.

 ### Projects